Advanced Software Engineering 15 ECTS

 The purpose of this course is to give a thorough understanding of innovative processes, methods, and tools for software engineering as well as an introduction to a number of theoretical concepts that allow you to reflect on how those processes, methods, and tools support software engineering as a cooperative activity.
 The course is designed to enable the student to embrace future methodological developments in software engineering.
 The course combines theoretical reflection of software engineering and hands-on engagement with industrial software engineering practice.

-The Advanced Software Engineering course further deepens the reflection on the process side of software engineering and the interaction between processes, technical design and the use context of the software.
+The Advanced Software Engineering course deepens the reflection on the process side of software engineering and the interaction between processes, technical design and the use context of the software.
 The goal is not (only) to provide knowledge about specific ways of developing software but to enable the participants to evaluate and compare different methods and approaches.
 The empirical part of the course and possible practical experience are used to challenge research results and vice versa.

-The course is organized in a seminar track and an empirical project.
+The course is organised in a seminar track and an empirical project.
 In the seminar we discuss core topics of software engineering as well as new developments and relate it to current research.
 The students are provided with a number of theoretical concepts to discuss the process dimension of software engineering in relation to the technical design.
 The specific topics will be updated from year to year by the teacher team based on current research developments.
 Example for themes that will be taken up are:

 - Software Process models: History, Agile development, Continuous Software Engineering/DevOps

 - Product Quality, Quality in Use, Process Quality, Software Process Improvement